CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 ***Running Devices Icon***

 5. Note that it may take a few moments for the emulator's phone to boot up.
-You might also have to click the power button on the phone.
+You might also have to click the power button on the phone in the upper left corner of the phone window.
 The emulator should start as a separate program (it may be behind other windows).
 It should say "First Fragment" with a Next Button, along with some placeholder text.

 ![Figure 1](figure1.png)
 ***Hello Android***